emmercm/www/src/blog/getting-started-with-minikube.md

 🏄  Done! kubectl is now configured to use "minikube" by default
 ```

-This will create a `kubectl` configuration file at `~/.kube/config` so no additional environment setup is necessary.
+This will create a `kubectl` configuration file at `~/.kube/config` so no additional environment setup should be necessary.

 We can verify `minikube` started correctly with some more commands (ignoring the specific IPs and ports):